How to comply with GDPR? [10 steps checklist]

 Even when incidents happen, it’s important to be prepared.
 Organizations should adopt access and identity management tools as well as start monitoring user, entity, or third-party activities.

-9. Create a data breach response plan
+Step 9: Create a data breach response plan

 It’s best to prepare your company for a data breach before it happens.
 Note that GDPR Art.
 33 requires informing the supervisory authority with detailed data breach documentation in 72 hours to verify compliance.